zackteo/prototyping-with-clojure/tutorial/chapter-03/03-Environment set up.md

 Please run  lein figwheel  to start the ClojureScript compiler and reload the page.
 ```

 We can see a response, that means our backend part is working.
 And that message says that we need to compile our clientside code to make it work.
-Let's run the suggestet command `lein figwheel` in a new terminal window and see what will happen.
+Let's run the suggested command `lein figwheel` in a new terminal window and see what will happen.
 If everything went fine after refreshing the browser we should see a page with that phrase:

 ```
 Congratulations, your Luminus site is ready!